7 alternatives to Microsoft Teams

 If your team doesn’t use the Microsoft product suite or wants to try something else, there are plenty of other platforms that offer the tools you need to stay connected.
 Here are the top five Microsoft Teams alternatives for enterprises.

-No doubt about it — the top Microsoft Teams alternative is Slack.
+There’s no doubt that Slack — a business communication tool used to keep teams connected — is the top Microsoft Teams alternative.
 In fact, Microsoft Teams was largely created as a direct competitor to Slack, which Microsoft reportedly considered buying for $8 billion before deciding to clone its functionality with Teams.

 Slack has all the major functionality you expect from Teams, such as real-time messaging broken into channels, video calls, screen sharing, and file sharing.
 “Aside from a few features, the crossover is almost exact,” says Senior.